 Truck drivers and their employers owe the public a duty to drive according to specific rules and guidelines for safety purposes.
 Many accidents are caused when these rules are not followed.
-For example, if the truck driver drives more than the allowed number of hours, s/he may be fatigued.
-Driver fatigue causes many truck accidents.
-The accident attorneys at Tiano O’Dell, PLLC have a wealth of experience in Federal Regulations of Trucking Accidents and may conduct a thorough investigation to determine the cause of the negligence that contributed to your accident and consequent injuries.
+For example, if the truck driver drives more than the allowed number of hours, he or she may be fatigued, which can lead to catastrophic accidents.
+The Charleston, West Virginia truck accident attorneys at Tiano O’Dell, PLLC have extensive knowledge of federal regulations and will conduct a thorough investigation to determine the cause of the negligence that contributed to your accident and consequent injuries.

 Truck accidents happen for various reasons.
-Any truck accident claim will entail a thorough investigation, and the cause of the accident usually determines liability for the resulting damages.
+Any claim will entail a thorough investigation, and the cause of the accident usually determines liability for the resulting damages.

-- Poor maintenance.
-Trucking companies must ensure their trucks receive appropriate regular maintenance.
+Trucking companies must ensure their large trucks receive appropriate regular maintenance.
 Failure to perform maintenance or inadequate maintenance can easily lead to catastrophic breakdowns and accidents.
+Brakes and tires are some of the most common sources of accident-causing maintenance problems.
 The party responsible for the truck’s maintenance would likely absorb liability for such an accident.

-- Imbalanced cargo.
-Tractor-trailers and other commercial vehicles are larger and taller than typical passenger vehicles and therefore have higher centers of gravity.
+Tractor-trailers and other commercial vehicles are larger and taller than typical passenger vehicles and therefore, have higher centers of gravity.
 This makes these vehicles more vulnerable to tip-over and rollover accidents, especially if their cargo loads have not been properly balanced.